deammer/valheim-site/README.md

 ## Improvements

-- optimize images
+- offset the anchors by 80px
 - maybe some parallax?
 - better lightbox
-- fallback for the background video
 - add a sitemap https://dev.to/loige/create-a-sitemap-for-your-eleventy-website-25h
 - meta tags